github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 > Advises about risks or negative outcomes of certain actions.
 ```

-Here are the rendered alerts:
+Here are the rendered callouts:

 ![Screenshot of rendered Markdown alerts showing how Note, Tip, Important, Warning, and Caution render with different colored text and icons.](/assets/images/help/writing/alerts-rendered.png)